tommytoyou/tommytoyou/README.md

 😄 Pronouns:he/him/duuude

-🔭 I’m currently working on a bachelor'sdegree in order to live a more fulfilling and happier life.
+🔭 I’m currently working on a bachelor's degree in order to live a more fulfilling and happier life.
 Yaaaayyy!!! 👯

 😄 We are all, even you and me, powerful, beautiful, extraordinary beings who can bring wonder to the world.